nddpj00/balanced-diet-menu-finder/README.md

 I used a programme called Browserstack to perform the tests.
 This is software provided as part of the course, included in the Student Developer pack.
 This software allows you to load your site on a live environment on each device and browser.

 The application recommended that 1 x high-end, 1 x low-end device and a tablet is tested for each main manufacturer of smart devices.
-I've tested Apple, Samsung, and Google.
+I've tested Apple and Samsung devices of differing sizes.

 Also, I've tested the site on a broad cross-section of browsers.
 Chrome, Edge, Safari and Firefox.

-The site performed all across all devices and browsers.
+The site performed well across all devices and browsers.
 All links worked as expected.
 Appearance and layout looked good on all devices too.

 A small selection of screenshots showing the cross-browser testing.